prajolshrestha/programming-and-maths-Problems/README.md

 # Some Programming exercise to practice!

-C programming
+- C programming
+- C++
+- Python
-Linear algebra in python
+- Linear algebra in python
+- Fourier Transform in python